 So why were this interruption and drawing together so important?
 I think the answer becomes obvious when you think about the options you have.
 You can either talk about the problem and document it and much later come to a meeting.
 But when you come to that meeting the problem has already become bigger then it actually is.
 The costs of delay have increased so that a lot of attention is on the topic.
 Additionally, you lost an opportunity to create a real connection between two awesome teams.

 Most of the time, problems in IT are just little communication gaps that need to be closed.
 If you have this understanding stopping two teams from working and bringing them together is the right choice.
 Especially when you want to build an awesome company where people are not just good, they’re really great.
 They really rock the show and they build something awesome.

 I hope you enjoyed this little insight into my world.
 And if you found it useful, please jump over on iTunes and subscribe.
 Give us a rating, share it with your friends, write us a comment that really helps us to get the word out and make more people aware of the bikablo drawing technique.

-I wish you a great rest of the week whichever office you draw on a white board.
-If you think you can’t draw: I run monthly trainings in Sydney and Melbourne.
-If you’re in Europe and listening to that there are monthly trainings in German-speaking Europe as well as in London and other cities.
+I wish you a great rest of the week whichever office you draw on a whiteboard.
+If you think you can’t draw: I run monthly training in Sydney and Melbourne.
+If you’re in Europe and listening to that there are monthly training in German-speaking Europe as well as in London and other cities.
 If you can’t find a bikablo visual facilitation training close to you, just write me an email!